Why my Espresso Puck is Wet

 • Residual coffee oils and particles can build up in your grinder over time, affecting the grind quality.
 Clean your grinder regularly to remove any buildup.

-• A distribution tool or Weiss Distribution Technique (WDT) can help to evenly distribute the coffee grounds in the portafilter before tamping, promoting a more even extraction and a dryer puck.
+• A distribution tool or Weiss Distribution Technique (WDT) can help to distribute the coffee grounds evenly in the portafilter before tamping, promoting a more even extraction and a dryer puck.

 Reason 03: Using the Wrong Portafilter/Basket